fangsitang/personal_projects/README.md

 # Wealth Management and Investing 🚀

-Here's is a snapshot of the current positions in my portfolio 👇
+Here's is a snapshot of the current positions in my portfolio as of August 2025 👇

 | Stock   | Book Value     | Market Value  | CUM P&L  |
 | :---:  |  :---: |  :---: | :---: |